-I came up with this Thanksgiving Leftover Casserole when trying to figure out what to do with all of our Thanksgiving leftovers last year.
-It turned out so good!
-Why didn’t I think of this before?
+Thanksgiving Leftover Casserole came about a couple of holidays ago when I was staring down a fridge full of plastic containers.
 Heating up leftovers separately in the microwave can take forever and frankly, I just didn’t have it in me to just serve dried out cartons of food.
 So I created this casserole and our leftovers have never been the same!
-This Thanksgiving Dinner Leftover is so easy because it all cooks at the same time.
-This recipe can easily be modified according to how much of each leftover you have.
+This Thanksgiving Dinner Leftover recipe is so easy because it all cooks at the same time and can easily be modified according to how much of each leftover you have.
 If you have a ton of leftovers, you can double this recipe and cook it in a 9×13 pan.
 You can also adapt the ingredients you use in the casserole to fit your preferences, tastes, and what you have left over in the fridge from Thanksgiving Dinner.

-I like using my leftovers from Thanksgiving this way because it will feed my family for another meal or two.
+I like using my leftovers from Thanksgiving in a casserole because it will feed my family for another meal or two.
 Serve it with some leftover rolls and it is a hot meal with all of the wonderful tastes of Thanksgiving all over again.
 It is delicious and economical!
 I hate to see any of the dishes I make for Thanksgiving to go to waste.
 It takes a lot of time, energy, and money to put on a Thanksgiving dinner and throwing any of it out is not an option at my house!

-If you still have leftovers after making this casserole, there is another delicious idea for leftovers that my family loves.
+If you still have leftovers after making this casserole, here’s another delicious idea for leftovers that my family loves.
 We call them Pilgrim Sandwiches or “Bobbies” because that is what they are called at Capriotti’s – one of our favorite sandwich shops.
 The ingredients are used straight from the fridge, so the sandwich is cold.
 If you prefer to heat the ingredients or broil the sandwich, that is good too.
-Oh man, is it ever good!
 See the recipe here.